holohup/can_do/README.md

 ```
 Only the title field is required, but you can provide extra details in the other fields if you want.
 The response will contain the new task id.

-#### Modify an existing todo item.
+#### Modify an existing to-do item.

-Use the id from the previous step to modify any of the fields, send a PATCH request with modified JSON from the previous step to http://127.0.0.1:8000/api/tasks/{task_id}
+Use the id from the previous step to modify any of the fields, and send a PATCH request with modified JSON from the previous step to http://127.0.0.1:8000/api/tasks/{task_id}

 #### Get a list of your tasks.

-Since you're authorized using the JWT token, you can get a list of your tasks.
+Since you're authorized via the JWT token, you can get a list of your tasks.
 Send a GET request to http://127.0.0.1:8000/api/tasks/

 You can also get all of your task id's from that list.

 #### Get your user info.

-Simple information about the authorized user (according to the token) - email, username and id.
+Simple information about the authorized user (according to the token) - email, username, and id.
 Send a GET request to http://127.0.0.1:8000/api/auth/users/me/

 #### Refresh your token